-via Regular Mail Boyar Value Fund, Inc.
+via Regular Mail

-c/o Ultimus Fund Solutions, LLC P.O.
-Box 541150 Omaha, NE 68154 via Overnight Mail
+Boyar Value Fund, Inc. c/o Ultimus Fund Solutions, LLC P.O.
+Box 46707 Cincinnati, OH 45246 via Overnight Mail

-Boyar Value Fund, Inc. c/o Ultimus Fund Solutions, LLC 4221 North 203rd Street, Ste.
-100 Elkhorn, NE 68022-3474
+Boyar Value Fund, Inc. c/o Ultimus Fund Solutions, LLC 225 Pictoria Dr, Suite 450 Cincinnati, OH 45246

 Purchases by check must be through a check drawn on a U.S. bank and payable in U.S. dollars.
-Third party checks, cash, payment in credit card, cashier checks, money orders, traveler's checks and credit card convenience checks will not be accepted.
-Additionally, bank starter checks are not accepted for the initial purchase into the Fund.
+Cash, third party checks, counter checks, starter checks, traveler's checks, money orders, credit card checks, and checks drawn on non-U.S. financial institutions will not be accepted.
+Cashier's checks, bank official checks, and bank money orders are reviewed on a case-by-case basis and may be accepted under certain circumstances.
 Redemptions of Shares of the Fund purchased by check may be subject to a hold period until the check has been cleared by the issuing bank.
 To avoid such holding periods, Shares may be purchased through a broker or by wire, as described in this section.